 Any forecast of fish movement relies critically on accurate forecasts of flow, spill, transportation, and other key system operations.
 The U.S. Army Corps of Engineers generates flow, spill, and reservoir surface elevation forecasts at all projects on the Columbia and Snake Rivers where there is fish passage.
 Water supply forecasts are based on a number of factors: the National Weather Service's Northwest River Forecast Center predictions, flood control requirements from the Army Corps, electrical power demand forecasts, and other criteria.
 The substantial uncertainty associated with springtime conditions often results in frequent and marked changes in these forecasts during April and May.
 Moreover, attempts to reduce the biological impacts of dissolved gas generated from high spill levels also results in a shifting of spill between projects within as well as outside the basin.
-Although the forecasts covered as much as 120 days into the future, it must be recognized that their principal use was in deciding operations for the next week.
+Although the forecasts covered as much as 90 days into the future, it must be recognized that their principal use was in deciding operations for the next week.
 Forecast accuracy beyond even a few days was itself uncertain.
-Bonneville Power Administration processed the Army Corps forecasts and made them available to CBR staff at regular intervals; and subsequent fish arrival predictions were made using the most recent available flow/spill/elevation forecasts.
-As a result, forecasts of fish arrival times and river conditions vary between predictions, and hindcasts may be based on the latest available data rather than the previous forecast.
+Bonneville Power Administration processed the Army Corps forecasts and made them available to CBR staff on approximately monthly intervals.
+Subsequent fish arrival predictions were made based on the forecasted values for flow and spill rather than the latest available observed data.
+As a result, predictions of fish arrival times and river conditions vary between forecasts.